CloudCannon/documentation/_docs/syncing/github.md

   hosting: Any
 ---

-Connecting Bitbucket allows you to work on your websites locally and have the changes sync to CloudCannon.
-File changes made on CloudCannon also get synced back to Bitbucket.
+Connecting GitHub allows you to work on your websites locally and have the changes sync to CloudCannon.
+File changes made on CloudCannon also get synced back to GitHub.

 To connect a GitHub repository and start syncing files, follow these instructions: